kinderhead/UNES/README.md

 If the library is compiled with `UNESPLUS`, then `UNESPLUS` is highly recommended to be defined in the final program by the user.
 Until a reasonable way to check this during runtime is implemented, you may get undefined behaviors.

+## Tutorial

+A tutorial is being worked on.
+It can be viewed on the documentation soon.

 ## Examples

-To compile the evolving example (under /test), you need the CHR ROM from Super Mario Bros.
+To compile the evolving example (under `/test`), you need the CHR ROM from Super Mario Bros.
 One way is to legally dump your cart and put the dump into the repo folder.
 Rename it to `smb.nes` and run `smb_extractor.py`.
 Actual examples will be added once more features are complete.

+There are now examples under `/examples`.

 ## Contributing